-7.1.3 Because there is no evidence of any adverse effect on maternal or neonatal health if women 1C become pregnant while taking ART dually active against HBV, treatment should be continued.
+7.1.3 Because there is no evidence of any adverse effect on maternal or neonatal health if women become pregnant while taking ART dually active against HBV, treatment should be continued.

 For tenofovir DF, emtricitabine and lamivudine, the APR [10] and the Development of Antiretroviral Therapy Study [11] have not identified any increase in prevalence of congenital abnormality or any specific pattern of anomaly, even when administered in the first trimester.
 Hence, when a woman conceives on an anti-HBV viral agent as part of ART (tenofovir DF, lamivudine or emtricitabine), as for HIV management, cART should be continued as the potential risk to the fetus from drug exposure is outweighed by that of a hepatitis flare or liver disease progression if the drug(s) were to be discontinued in addition to HIV virological rebound and risk of vertical transmission of HIV.
 Because entecavir has activity against HIV, it is not recommended unless given with active cART in a woman with both HBV and HIV.
 Moreover, it has been found to have significant carcinogenic potential in animal studies and therefore its use as an antiviral drug for HBV during pregnancy should be avoided.
 Lamivudine has been extensively used, as has tenofovir DF and to a lesser extent emtricitabine, for the treatment of HIV mono-infection during pregnancy, and a combination of lamivudine and telbivudine has been used in HBV mono-infected pregnant women and all have been found to be safe.
-Although experience with tenofovir alafenamide in pregnancy is limited, animal data do not indicate direct or indirect harmful effects with respect to reproductive toxicity [12] however it is not recommended for use in pregnancy.
-There is no evidence of any adverse effect on maternal health if women become pregnant while taking tenofovir DF, lamivudine or emtricitabine; these drugs are recommended as NRTI choices in national [13,14] and international guidelines [15].
+Although experience with tenofovir alafenamide in pregnancy is limited, animal data do not indicate direct or indirect harmful effects with respect to reproductive toxicity [12].
+New data from IMPACT 2010 has shown use of tenofovir alafenamide to be safe after the first trimester of pregnancy, therefore it may be considered to treat HIV and HBV co-infection after the first trimester[13].
+There is no evidence of any adverse effect on maternal health if women become pregnant while taking tenofovir DF, lamivudine or emtricitabine; these drugs are recommended as NRTI choices in national [14,15] and international guidelines [16].

 7.1.4 Tenofovir DF and emtricitabine or lamivudine should form the backbone of an antiretroviral regimen in treatment-naïve patients with wild-type HIV/HBV co-infection and no contraindication to any of these drugs.
-1B 7.1.5 If tenofovir DF is not currently part of cART it should be added.
-1B 7.1.6 Lamivudine/emtricitabine may be omitted from the antiretroviral regimen and tenofovir DF given as the sole anti-HBV agent if there is clinical or genotypic evidence of lamivudine/emtricitabine-resistant HBV or HIV.
-1C 7.1.7 Lamivudine or emtricitabine should not be used as the only active drug against HBV in cART because of the likelihood of emergent HBV resistance to these agents.
-1B 7.1.8 Emtricitabine has potentially increased antiviral benefits compared to lamivudine, appears to be equally safe during pregnancy and hence is the preferred option to be given with tenofovir 2D

-DF in women with HBV and HIV.
+1B 7.1.5 If tenofovir DF is not currently part of cART it should be added or tenofovir alafenamide /emtricitbine can be added after the first trimester.
+1B 7.1.6 Lamivudine/emtricitabine may be omitted from the antiretroviral regimen and tenofovir DF given as the sole anti-HBV agent if there is clinical or genotypic evidence of 1C lamivudine/emtricitabine-resistant HBV or HIV.
+7.1.7 Lamivudine or emtricitabine should not be used as the only active drug against HBV in cART because of the likelihood of emergent HBV resistance to these agents.
+1B 7.1.8 Emtricitabine has potentially increased antiviral benefits compared to lamivudine, appears to be equally safe during pregnancy and hence is the preferred option to be given with tenofovir DF in women with HBV and HIV.
+2D